The real reason why you shouldn’t store water in gasoline containers

 We were off, but only for about 50 yards.
 After the engine died, we pushed it back to the garage and determined that the liquid was not, in fact, gasoline, as it should have been, but water.

-Let’s just stop here and contemplate that statement.
+Let’s just stop here and contemplate that.
 To this day, I do not know why a grown, somewhat rational, man would store water in gasoline containers instead of, say, GASOLINE.
 I mean, there’s PLENTY of solid water everywhere so there’s no need to hoard water.
 But I digress.

-Did you know polar bears, besides being cute, will kill and eat you?
+Did you know polar bears will kill and eat you?

-Eventually (and by eventually I mean a week later), some nice Russian mechanics, in exchange for a few quarts of Vodka and the joy of ridiculing me, removed the gas tank and poured out the water that I had installed while floundering around in that dark KGB garage-hideout-basement days earlier.
+Eventually (and by eventually I mean a week later), some nice Russian mechanics, in exchange for a few quarts of Vodka and the joy of ridiculing me, removed the gas tank and poured out the water.

 Or maybe not…